SurrealAI/surreal/docs/surreal_kube_gke.md

 surreal-kube se
 > foobar-first-experiment
 ```
-If you have nfs setup properly, you can retrieve data using TODO
+If you have nfs setup properly, you can retrieve data using the following commands
 ```bash
 surreal-kube get-video foobar-first-experiment
 > Downloading ...